 - excellent delivery of quality services.

-- Home to Europe’s largest and the world’s most diverse petrochemical cluster
+- Home to Europe’s largest integrated petrochemical cluster (in Antwerp)

 - Located in the central eastern area of Flanders

-- The world’s 2nd largest fruit juice port
+- One of the world’s largest fruit juice ports

 - European leader in biofuel transport

-- Specializes in the handling of roll-on/roll-off goods as well as sand and gravel for the construction industry
+- Specializes in handling roll-on/roll-off goods as well as sand and gravel for the construction industry

-- Major hub for the construction and maintenance of offshore windfarms in the North Sea
+- Important hub for the construction and maintenance of offshore windfarms in the North Sea

-- Excellent connections to Flanders’ motorways and railway network
+- Offers excellent connections to Flanders’ motorways and railway network

 - 1,700 kilometers of track